-- (a) Creative Language-Based Learning (CLBL) Foundation Limited (the foundation), is a charitable organization which was incorporated under the Companies Act of Jamaica on 15 February 2019 and commenced operations on 1 April 2019 as an organisation limited by guarantee.
+- (a) Creative Language-Based Learning (CLBL) Foundation Limited (the foundation), is a charitable organization which was incorporated under the Companies Act of Jamaica as an organisation limited by guarantee.
 The registered office is located at 2-2B Shortwood Road, Kingston 8. - (b) The purpose of the foundation is to develop an island-wide network of early childhood and special needs teachers skilled in diagnosing the impact that sensory cognitive deficits have on a child's learning ability and tracking these deficits with process-based instruction. - (c) The foundation was declared an approved charitable organization for the purpose of Section 12(h) of the Income Tax Act.
 Thereby its income is exempt from Income Tax.
-The exemption certificate expires on 4 June 2021.
+The exemption certificate expired on 4 June 2021.